 - Temasek History Research Centre

 ISEAS Research analyses and findings are delivered in the form of public seminars, ISEAS Perspective, ISEAS Commentary pieces, ISEAS journals, working papers and book publications.
-Areas of supports include, but is not limited to
+Areas of support include, but are not limited to

 - Supporting ISEAS research and fieldwork activities by ISEAS experts